jomartin-999/spring-boot-for-vmware-gemfire/documentation/guides/boot-security.md

 with security, we put together a simple example.
 The example is made up of two main parts:

-A client - `BootGeodeSecurityClientApplication`.
+A client - `BootGemFireSecurityClientApplication`.

-A server - `BootGeodeSecurityServerApplication`.
+A server - `BootGemFireSecurityServerApplication`.

 ### What it Does